 What is a population?

-A population includes only one species, but many individuals.
+A population means only one species is counted, but there can be many individuals.

 Population vs species

-Students often confuse species with population — but they are not the same.
+Students often mix up species and population — but they are different!

 Examples (make it concrete)